phunanon/Insitux/README.md

 (split "Hello" "e") → ["H" "llo"]
 (split "hi hi!")    → ["hi" "hi!"]

-;Joins a vector by spaces or provided string
+;Joins a vector, dictionary, or string by spaces or a provided string (join [1 2 3])      → "1 2 3"
-(join [1 2 3])      → "1 2 3"
+(join "hello")      → "h e l l o"
 (join [1 2 3] ", ") → "1, 2, 3"

 ;Tests if a string starts with and ends with another string